 If you place a few of each in a sandwich bag and ask a child if it's candy, they will most likely say "yes".
 These two products are very similar.
 Many adults cannot tell the difference.
 It's important to store products in their original containers.
-Don't carry medicine in your purse or pocket in a plastic bag.
+Don't carry medicine in your purse or pocket.

 - Dishwashing Liquid & Lemon Juice (both with lemons on the label)

-- Windshield Washer Fluid & Blue Punch/Kool Aid
+- Windshield Washer Fluid, Anti-freeze & Blue Punch/Kool Aid